MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

 ---

-After you have create your Teams Project, you can perform the following functions on Teams Toolkit for Visual Studio:
+After you have created your Teams Project, you can perform the following functions on Teams Toolkit for Visual Studio:

 :::image type="content" source="../assets/images/teams-toolkit-overview/teams-toolkit-menu-options.png"alt-text="Teams toolkit operations from Project menu":::